iamturns/eslint-config-airbnb-typescript/README.md

 ### 4) Configure the TypeScript ESLint parser

-`eslint-config-airbnb-typescript` requires knowledge of your TypeScript config.
+This config requires knowledge of your TypeScript config.

 In your ESLint config, set [parserOptions.project](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser#parseroptionsproject) to the path of your `tsconfig.json`.